sirech/homepage2/src/pages/articles/2018-04-15-playing-with-css-grid/index.md

 <iframe height='445' scrolling='no' title='Main + Sidebar layout' src='//codepen.io/sirech/embed/wmLbby/?height=365&theme-id=0&default-tab=result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/sirech/pen/wmLbby/'>Main + Sidebar layout</a> by Mario Fernández (<a href='https://codepen.io/sirech'>@sirech</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

 Most websites follow a similar structure, with a main content, and then maybe a navigation bar and a sidebar.
 With the _CSS Grid_ you can build this in a very flexible way, and adapt it for mobile by using media queries.
 What I love the most about this is that you can do it with a very compact and semantic html layout.
-If you use somethhing like _Bootstrap_, the same layout as above could look like this:
+If you use something like _Bootstrap_, the same layout as above could look like this:

 ```html
 <div class="container-fluid">